Dragon's Lair (GBC video game)

 Dragon's Lair is a 2001 action video game developed by Digital Eclipse and published by Capcom for the Game Boy Color handheld game console.
 An adaptation of the 1983 arcade title, players control protagonist Dirk the Daring who is tasked with rescuing Princess Daphne from the dragon Singe.
 In doing so, players must avoid various obstacles and foes using quick reaction inputs to get from one scene to another.
 If an action command is failed, Dirk loses a life.
 A new feature introduced into this game was the tutorial, which allowed players to practice certain parts of the game.

 The Game Boy Color version originated as a demonstration of Digital Eclipse's full-motion video compression technology, displayed at the Classic Gaming Expo.
 It was later presented to Dragon's Lair creators Rick Dyer and Don Bluth, and gained Dyer's approval.
 Designers Jeremy Mika and Mike Mika brought on programmer Cathryn Mataga to help with development, who scrapped much of what they had done.
 Capcom USA was ultimately chosen as the publisher for this game due to their prior history with both Digital Eclipse and the Dragon's Lair franchise with Dragon's Lair 3D: Return to the Lair.

 Dragon's Lair received generally positive reception upon release, with the developer in particular praised for how much they were able to do to get Dragon's Lair running on a Game Boy Color.
 Another point of praise came from Craig Harris of IGN, who opined that the game's accessibility made it suitable for the console.
 Despite this praise, some have criticized the game for poor audio, low replay value, and inconsistent controls.

 Gameplay

 Dragon's Lair for the Game Boy Color plays similarly to the original arcade release.
 Players control protagonist Dirk the Daring as he enters a castle to rescue Princess Daphne from the dragon Singe.
-Along the way, he has to deal with a number of obstacles, ranging from enemies to obstacles to the environment.
+Along the way, he has to deal with a number of obstacles, ranging from enemies to environmental hazards.
 Players have to make quick reaction inputs in order to progress through scenes.
 If they fail to do the inputs in time, or they pick the wrong input, Dirk the Daring dies.
 Players are given five lives, and once all lives are depleted, the game is over.
 This contrasts with the original arcade version, where you can continue after putting money into the arcade machine.
 One new feature is the tutorial, which allows players to practice the gameplay.